monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(1) Wallet name:** Give a name for your wallet (in this example `testname` is used).
 **(2) Mnemonic seed:** Paste your seed made of 25 (or 24) words.
 **(3) Restore height (optional):** If you know the block height that your wallet was created at, you can specify it here so the wallet doesn't have to scan the entire blockchain looking for your funds.
-For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (eg. `1330000`) so the wallet will start scanning from there, saving you some time.
+For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (e.g. `1330000`) so the wallet will start scanning from there, saving you some time.
 **(4) Wallet location:** Select the destination folder of the wallet.

 ### 2.2.2 Restoring from keys